gambitph/Titan-Framework/readme.txt

 4. Sample code on how to create admin pages and options

 == Changelog ==

+= 1.3 =
+* Added Spanish translations (thanks @maperezotero)
+* Added Code option that uses Ace
+* No need to use the post ID when getting getOption
+* createMetaBox can now accept an array in the post_type parameter
+* Now using Travis CI
+* Tons of bug fixes

 = 1.2.1 =
 * Added French translations (thanks @PunKeel)